Unsupported Browser Detected

 Infographic showing illustrated seal and sea lion and describing the differences between the two animals, such as ears, body size, flippers, etc. At first glance, seals (true or “earless seals”) and sea lions look fairly similar.
 Taking a closer look, these are some of the general differences to tell these animals, such as on the harbor seal (left) and California sea lion (right) pictured above.

 Seals and sea lions, along with walruses, belong to a group of marine mammals called “pinnipeds.”
 Pinniped means fin or flipper-footed in Latin.
-These animals spend the majority of their time in the ocean, but come on shore for long periods of time.
-Although seals and sea lions have similarities, they also have several distinct characteristics and adaptations that distinguish them from one another.
+These animals spend the majority of their time in the ocean but come on shore for long periods of time.

-“True” seals, also known as “earless” seals or simply “seals,” belong to a group of pinnipeds that have ear holes, but lack an external ear flap.
+“True” seals, also known as “earless” seals or simply “seals,” belong to a group of pinnipeds that have ear holes but lack an external ear flap.
 This includes species such as the harbor seal, endangered Hawaiian monk seal, and harp seal.

 Image